 If you’ve made classic chocolate chip cookies before, you can certainly handle this pumpkin version!
 Here’s how to make pumpkin chocolate chip cookies:

-- Bake until the edges are set and the tops look firm.
+- Bake: Bake until the edges are set and the tops look firm.
+Allow the cookies to cool on a wire rack.

 How to Store Pumpkin Chocolate Chip Cookies

-These pillowy, cakey cookies can be stored for 2-3 days in a cool spot in an airtight container.
+These pillowy, cakey cookies can be stored for 2-3 days in at room temperature in an airtight container.
 Pumpkin cookies are very soft and cake like, so when storing you’ll want to place them in an even layer at the bottom of a large cake pan or tupperware.
 Place a sheet of parchment on top, add more cookies and then cover with plastic wrap.

 You can also wrap them up and freeze them for later.
 When you’re ready to enjoy a frozen cookie, either reheat it in the oven or microwave.